Jallian Wala Bagh Massacre

 Assassination of Michael O Dwyer

-On 13th April, 1940, Michael O Dwyer was to speak at the joint meeting of the East India Association at 10 Caxton Hall, in London.
+On 13th March, 1940, Michael O Dwyer was to speak at the joint meeting of the East India Association at 10 Caxton Hall, in London.
 Udham Singh found this an apt opportunity to aim at his target.
 He hid a revolver in his jacket, took a comfortable seat, and shot Dwyer twice, as he was moving towards the speakers’ stage.
+This was on the eve of Baisakhi.

 Michael O Dyer was immediately killed, and Udham Singh was arrested at the site.